carbynestack/common/README.md

 This library provides a set of common types and testing utilities for all Carbyne Stack services, clients and other components.
-The content is split into two distinct dependencies.
-Common-types for public API signature types, as well as other shared code and common testing utilities which are needed to implement tests in Carbyne Stack in a desirable manner with JUnit argument sources and AssertJ custom assertion.
+The content is split into two distinct dependencies. **Common-types** for public API signature types, as well as other shared code and **common-testing** utilities which are needed to implement tests in Carbyne Stack in a desirable manner with JUnit argument sources and AssertJ custom assertion.

 ## License

-Carbyne Stack *Castor Tuple Store* is open-sourced under the Apache License 2.0.
+Carbyne Stack *Common* is open-sourced under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.

 ### 3rd Party Licenses